lnfernux/lnfernux.github.io/_posts/2024-01-31-AutomatingSecurityMonitoring1.md

 That being said, there's only so much we can do with this - at some point we need to agree that even though not all alerts are equally interesting on their own, they help paint a broader picture of what's going down.

 This is where Security Automation, Orchestration and Response (SOAR) comes into play.
 This is a broad term we use to describe what we can do with alerts and incidents that have been surfaced.
 Using SOAR we can close, enrich, label, change and respond to our alerts in bulk, making the security team able to pick out the true positives much more easily.

-*I've already spent some time discussing [use cases and their development in a previous post](https://www.infernux.no/SecurityMonitoring-DevelopingUseCases/), so I will refrain from talking too much about detection queries and use cases in this post.*

 ## The Challenge of Alert Fatigue